DenzelPenzel/go-practice/readme.md

+## Go practice
+The repository contains a collection of algorithmic and architectural questions related to the programming language Golang.

 ### Zero Value Concept

 Every single value I construct in Go is initialized at least to its zero value state